Follow this guide to find essential information for traveling to Taiwan.

 Is Traveling in Taiwan Safe?

-Taiwan is one of the safest countries in the world for tourists.
+Other than some typhoons and frequent earthquakes, Taiwan’s one of the safest countries for tourists.
 Crime rates have remained low over the years.

 However, you may encounter rare cases of pickpocketing in crowded tourist zones.
 Just keep an eye on your stuff, and don’t put belongings in your back pockets.